Biden administration places top Chinese military institute on export blacklist over its use of surveillance, brain-control technology

 Also on Thursday, the Treasury Department placed eight Chinese companies on a U.S. investment blacklist, saying that the entities support biometric surveillance and tracking of ethnic and religious minorities in China, particularly Uyghur Muslims in the northwestern Xinjiang region.

-The actions are part of a broader administration effort to stem the misuse of technology by other countries to surveil, and in the case of China, to exercise large scale social control.
+The actions are part of a broader administration effort to stem the misuse of technology by other countries to surveil, and in the case of China, to exercise large-scale social control.

 “The scientific pursuit of biotechnology and medical innovation can save lives,” Commerce Secretary Gina Raimondo said in a statement.
-“Unfortunately, the [People’s Republic of China] is choosing to use these technologies to pursue control over its people and its repression of members of ethnic and religious minority groups.
+“Unfortunately, [China] is choosing to use these technologies to pursue control over its people and its repression of members of ethnic and religious minority groups.
 We cannot allow U.S. commodities, technologies, and software that support medical science and biotechnical innovation to be diverted toward uses contrary to U.S. national security.”

 The Chinese Embassy in Washington did not immediately respond to a request for comment.